 ---|---|---|

-message | string? | Error.message (opens in a new tab), see about default message. |
+message | string? | Error.message, see about default message. |

 url | string? | Origin url. |